Apply

 Other characteristics of our first-year students:

-1. RESEARCH STATEMENT (REQUIRED).
+- RESEARCH STATEMENT (REQUIRED).
 Describe your previous research experience(s).
 Explain your motivation to pursue this research, the scientific rationale for the project(s), and your role in the project(s).
-Summarize outcomes, challenges, and objectives.
+Summarize objectives, challenges, outcomes, and next steps.
 (Statements of Purpose lacking an informative description of your research experience are considered non-responsive to the instructions.)
-Length: 1 page maximum, single spaced
+Length: approximately 1.5 pages, single spaced.

-2. MOTIVATION AND GOALS STATEMENT (REQUIRED).
+- MOTIVATION AND FUTURE RESEARCH INTERESTS (REQUIRED).
 Describe your motivation for seeking a PhD in the biomedical sciences, and what general type of research you hope to pursue in graduate school.
 Explain your motivation for applying to BBSP and how a UNC PhD will be a necessary step towards your career goals.
-Length: 1 page maximum, single spaced
+Highlight specific BBSP faculty you might be interested in rotating with and explain why they align with your research interests.
+Length: approximately 1 page, single spaced

-3. RESILIENCE STATEMENT (REQUIRED).
+- RESILIENCE STATEMENT (REQUIRED).
 In graduate school you are likely to face challenges and setbacks during your studies that you must overcome to successfully complete your doctoral training.
-Use this section to (a) briefly describe a challenge, obstacle or experience you have faced; (b) share what you learned from this experience; and (c) explain how overcoming this challenge has shaped you as an individual and will contribute to your success as a graduate student.
+Use this section to (a) briefly describe a challenge, obstacle or experience you have faced; (b) share what you learned from this experience; and (c) most importantly, explain how overcoming this challenge has shaped you as an individual and will contribute to your success as a graduate student.
 Include how you used your core strengths (examples might include perseverance, positivity, creativity, tenacity) to respond to and overcome this challenge.
-Length: 1 page maximum, single spaced
+Length: approximately 1/2 page, single spaced.

-4. ADDITIONAL (OPTIONAL).
+- ADDITIONAL (OPTIONAL).
 Provide any additional information about yourself that you feel the admissions committee should know for context.
-Examples include unusual academic or personal situations, information about academic institution(s), previous challenges, etc. Length:1/2-page maximum, single spaced
+Examples include unusual academic or personal situations, information about academic institution(s), previous challenges, etc. Length: approximately 1/2 page, single spaced

-Your submitted application is considered incomplete and will not be reviewed until at least two letters of recommendation have been received, so make sure you encourage your recommenders to submit their letters by the above deadlines.
+Your submitted application is considered incomplete and will not be reviewed until all three letters of recommendation have been received, so make sure you encourage your recommenders to submit their letters by the above deadlines.
 Applicants can monitor the status of recommendation letters via the application portal and you will receive an email when each letter is submitted.
 Please note: letters must be submitted via the online system; letters sent via mail will not be accepted.

 Please consider sharing the information below with those who are submitting letters of recommendation on your behalf: